 You aren’t appreciated, but don’t shed any tears

 For you have a god for you standing right here

 Without women what would the world become?
 Women are incredible creations.
 A wide amount of the drawings and illustrations I created honor the beauty of women.
 The artworks represent the strength as well as power women have.

 Creating the series of black goddess illustrations I have had great feedback regarding the artwork.
 Many love the creative direction behind the artworks.

 These two artworks are among my favorites because of the composition of the circle.

 A lot of symbolism was incorporated into this line art illustration among the many drawings I've done over the years.

 Thank you for reading the "Black Goddess Poem"; it was written to magnify and empower.
 So if you do share the poem or pin it please be sure to credit the site and original source, which is this page.

-Please share, like the page if you enjoyed the poem or artworks.
-Thanks again for reading this post and visiting Kenalsworld
+If you liked the artworks or if you enjoyed the poems please consider sharing this page.
+Thanks again for reading this post and visiting Kenalsworld.